SAP/spartacus-docs/_pages/install/integrations/cdc-integration.md

         ...
     ```

-    The following is the summary of the parameters of the `CdcModule`:
+    The following is a summary of the parameters of the `CdcModule`:

-    • **baseSite** – This refers to the CMS Site to which the Customer Data Cloud Site configuration should be applied to.
-The same should be configured in the SAP Commerce Cloud Backoffice as well.
+    - **baseSite** refers to the CMS Site that the Customer Data Cloud Site configuration should be applied to.
+The same should be configured in SAP Commerce Cloud Backoffice as well.

-    • **javascriptUrl** – Specify the URL of the Web SDK that you wish to load.
+    - **javascriptUrl** specifies the URL of the Web SDK that you wish to load.
 This is constructed using the value of the Site API Key, and the data center where the Customer Data Cloud site is created.
 For example, `https://cdns.<data-center>.gigya.com/JS/gigya.js?apikey=<Site-API-Key>`

-    • **sessionExpiration** – This is the time in seconds that defines the session expiry of SAP Customer Data Cloud session.
-This should match with the session expiration time of the OAuth Client to ensure that both Customer Data Cloud session and SAP Commerce token live for the same time.
+    - **sessionExpiration** is the time (in seconds) that defines the session expiry of the SAP Customer Data Cloud session.
+This should match with the session expiration time of the OAuth Client to ensure that both the Customer Data Cloud session and the SAP Commerce token live for the same time.

-4. Build and start the storefrontapp to verify your changes.
+4. Build and start the storefront app to verify your changes.